Pierre

 The view from the cemetery

-To enjoy a beautiful view of the Trophy of Augustus and the roofs of the village, go up to the cemetery.
+Go up to the cemetery to enjoy a beautiful view of the Trophy of Augustus and the village’s roofs.
 At the top, you reach the Chemin de la Batterie.
 It is here that you will enjoy a breathtaking view of Monaco.

 The mountains of La Turbie